raspberrypilearning/lego-data-dash/en/step_7.md

 At the moment, your dash uses random integers between -175 and 175; these numbers are used because they are the motor's limits of travel in each direction.
 (We don't go to 180 as it can cause problems with travel around a full rotation.)
 The data coming in from your API won't have this same range, so you need to make it fit the motors.

-**Calibrating** the indicators will mean mapping the maximum and minimum possible data values from your API to between -175° and 175° on your motor.
+**Calibrating** the indicators means mapping the maximum and minimum possible data values from your API to between -175° and 175° on your motor.
 The highest possible reading will be at -175°, whereas the lowest possible reading will be at 175°.
 (Because you have mounted the motors in reverse!)

 For our example, we will display the **fine particles (PM2.5)** measurement on the gauge, while the slider will display the nitrogen dioxide (NO2) level.
 The term **fine particles**, or particulate matter 2.5 (PM2.5), refers to tiny particles or droplets in the air that are two and a half microns (or less) in width.
 The particles measured by PM2.5 are what make up most smoke and smog, and make it hard to see.